NProfileAnalysisComputationalTool/npact/README.md

 3. open [http://127.0.0.1:5000/npact/]()

-NB: Apache normally runs as a different user and you may encounter permissions issues if you run the developmenet server in the same directory that has been served under Apache.
+NB: Apache normally runs as a different user and you may encounter permissions issues if you run the development server in the same directory that has been served under Apache.

 To log in to the npact management page use: